Application requirements

 Tuition

 There is no tuition to participate, and no fee to apply to the program.
-Sounds Promising is zero-cost.
+Sounds Promising is a zero-cost, fully-funded opportunity.

 All Young Composers receive full scholarships generously funded by Salastina’s Membership program.